Make Your Next Trip Extraordinary

 Don’t miss

-Parque Lage.
-Many people have heard of Rio’s Botanical Gardens, which regularly come in third on must-see lists, after the Christ statue and Sugar Loaf.
+Many people have heard of Rio’s Botanical Gardens, which regularly come in third on city must-see lists, after the Christ statue and Sugarloaf Mountain.
 Few, however, venture a little farther down the same road to the spectacular Parque Lage.
 Nestled in the shadow of Corcovado, the park consists of a slightly ramshackle but charming tropical garden, originally laid out by the English landscaper John Tyndale and including touches of British romanticism, such as a Baroque folly and grotto that somehow don’t seem out of place in the midst of Rio’s exuberant rain forest.
 The crowning glory is an Italianate villa, which today is home to a visual-arts school and an excellent café—one of the most delightful places in the city for breakfast or afternoon tea.

 Don’t bother